module#

 sow(variable_type, name, value, reduce_fn=<function <lambda>>, init_fn=<function <lambda>>)[source]#

-By default the values are stored in a tuple and each stored value is appended at the end.
-This way all intermediates can be tracked when the same module is called multiple times.
+By default, values are appended to a tuple, allowing multiple values to be tracked when the same module is called multiple times.

 Example usage: